Fix: CPU Overheating

 People seldom overclock their CPUs, but if you are one of those who do, it is time to scale it down a minor amount.

-That supplementary power going into the processor might be why it is overheating.
-So, whether you are using overclocking software or overclocking through your BIOS, it’s time to get your CPU back to its stock settings.
+That additional power going into the processor might be why it is overheating.
+So, whether you are using overclocking software or overclocking through your BIOS, it’s time to get your CPU back to its standard settings.

 The simplest way is to head over to your BIOS and hit reset to defaults.
-That will reset your CPU and RAM overclock and any other alterations you have in your BIOS.
+That will reset your CPU and RAM overclock and any other modifications you have in your BIOS.

-Here, you should look for the CMOS battery, a round and metallic object like in the image below.
+Here, you should look for the CMOS battery, a circular and metallic object like in the image below.

 CMOS battery